SalK91/convex_optimization/docs/140_support.md

 \sigma_C(y) = \max_{i=1,\dots,m} \langle y, v_i \rangle
 $$

-**Interpretation**: the maximum projection occurs at one of the vertices of the polytope.
+Interpretation: the maximum projection occurs at one of the vertices of the polytope.

 In LP problems (see Section C.3), this is how extreme points determine optimal solutions.